platosinski/raspotify-docker/README.md

 * EQUALIZATION: an equalization profile name or a series of 10 space separated values from 0-100 (one for each equalizer bin)
   * profile names: flat, classical, club, dance, bass, treble, live, party, pop, rock, techno
   * bins example: "90 87 87 82 80 80 82 83 91 95"
-  * if you wish to interactively test the best equalization parameters, execute ```docker-compose exec rpi-spotify alsamixer -D equal```.
+  * if you wish to interactively test the best equalization parameters, execute ```docker-compose exec raspotify alsamixer -D equal```.
 On the next screen play with each equalization params, get the desired bin values and set this ENV parameter accordingly as in the example above

 * PULSE_SERVER Defines where the pulse server is.
 See: https://wiki.archlinux.org/index.php/PulseAudio/Configuration